 Doug has been an agent at Sterling Lord Literistic since 2003.
 His list is made up primarily of fiction for all ages, from the innovatively literary to the unabashedly commercial.
 Recent bestselling and award-winning books from Doug’s list include The Silver Linings Playbook by Matthew Quick, The Storied Life of A.J.
-Fikry by Gabrielle Zevin, The Bone Clocks by David Mitchell, Bobcat by Rebecca Lee, The Middlesteins by Jami Attenberg, and The Reason I Jump by Naoki Higashida.
-On the children’s side, Doug is proud to represent Jane O’Connor of Fancy Nancy fame, as well as the team behind the bestselling Ladybug Girl series, Jacky Davis and David Soman.
+Fikry by Gabrielle Zevin, Slade House by David Mitchell, The Middlesteins by Jami Attenberg, Harmony by Carolyn Parkhurst, Delicious Foods by James Hannaham, Bobcat by Rebecca Lee, and The Reason I Jump by Naoki Higashida.
+On the children’s side, Doug is proud to represent Jane O’Connor of Fancy Nancy fame, the author of the Stick Dog and Stick Cat series Tom Watson, as well as the team behind the bestselling Ladybug Girl series, Jacky Davis and David Soman.

 Before joining Sterling Lord Literistic in 1995, George founded Delacorte Press and Yearling Books, and was Publisher of Books for Children at The Viking Press, as well as of Bantam Doubleday Dell Books.
 Among his clients are: Tony Abbott, Joan Bauer, Betsy Byars, Cathleen Bell, Lois Duncan, Kevin Emerson, Alexandra Flinn, Patricia Reilly Giff, Jan Greenberg, Michael Harmon, Sandra Jordan, Peter Lerangis, Laura and Tom McNeal, Leonard Marcus, Harry Mazer, Rune Michaels, Philip Nel, Alice Provensen, Deborah Kogan Ray, Susan Goldman Rubin, Sergio Ruzzier, Clete Smith, and Zilpha Keatley Snyder as well as the literary estates of Don Freeman, Hardie Gramatky, Marguerite Henry and Lois Lenski.
 He taught and lectured widely, and was on the Board of The MacDowell Colony in Peterborough, New Hampshire.